Covered in this article

 3. Select Develop apps for your store.

-5. Provide any app name and press Create app.
+5. Provide an app name and click Create app.

-7. Select access scopes - Objects, that component will have access to and press Save.
+7. Select the access scopes for the objects the component will need to access and click Save.

-8. Now you be able to install this app by pressing Install app button in API credentials section in the right upper corner.
+8. You will now be able to install this app by clicking the Install app button in the API credentials section or in the top-right corner.

-9. Finally you can get Admin API access token by selecting Reveal token once.
-It will be needed in the component credentials configuration.
+9. You can obtain the Admin API access token by selecting Reveal token once.
+This token is required for the component’s credentials configuration.

-10. In addition, you may need to save API secret key if you going to use webhooks.
+10. Additionally, you may need to save the API secret key if you plan to use webhooks.

 Screenshot instructions